k-pulkit/k-pulkit.github.io/my_collections/_posts/iac/2023-12-17-Using-terraform-modules.md

 header:
   teaser: /assets/images/collections/pages/terraform-articles.jpg
 toc: true
-excerpt: "Learn how to make your terraform project modular and easy to maintain"
+excerpt: "What are terraform modules and how they help make projects modular"
 ---

 ## Modules, what are they